aydanh2005/habit-tracker/README.md

 ---

+---

 ## How to Run the Application

 Clone the repository:

 git clone https://github.com/aydanh2005/habit-tracker.git

-Navigate to the project folder: cd habit-tracker
+Navigate to the project folder:

+cd habit-tracker

-Run the program:
+Run the application:

 python src/main.py

 ---

-## How to Use the Application
+## How to Use the Habit Tracker

-When the program starts, a menu appears in the terminal.

-From the menu, you can:
+After starting the program, a CLI menu will appear allowing you to manage habits.

+You can perform the following actions:

-- Create a new habit
+Create a habit
-- Delete a habit
+Enter a habit name and select its periodicity (daily or weekly).

-- Check off a habit
+Check off a habit
+Record the completion of a habit for the current period.

-- View all habits
+View all habits
+Display all stored habits and their details.

-- View habits by periodicity
+View habits by periodicity
+Filter habits to display only daily habits or only weekly habits.

+Analyze habits
-- View the habit with the longest streak
+Use the analytics functions to calculate habit streaks, including the longest streak.

-- Load predefined habits
+Delete habits
-- Exit the program

-To view only daily or weekly habits:

-1. Select **View habits by periodicity**
-2. Choose either **daily** or **weekly**
+Remove habits from the tracker when they are no longer needed.

 ---

 ## Running Tests

 To run the unit tests:

 pytest

+The tests verify the core functionality of the application, including habit creation, completion tracking, streak calculation, and database operations.

 ---

 ## Author

 Aydan Huseynli

 Created for the IU module
-**DLBDSOOFPP01 – Object-Oriented and Functional Programming with Python**
+DLBDSOOFPP01 – Object-Oriented and Functional Programming with Python